EPAM-JS-Competency-center/workshops/messaging-in-the-cloud/workshop/content/2-notifications/1-react-on-changes/_index.en.md

 ![Choose name](/images/sns/react-on-changes/dynamodb-stream.png)

-We will enable stream only for the new records, when record is inserted we will stream only that, updates won't be sent.
-Based on that we should choose `New image` when we are creating DynamoDB Stream.
+We will enable stream for both new and old images.
+So choose last option `New and old images`

 ![Choose name](/images/sns/react-on-changes/dynamodb-stream-creation.png)

 Once it's created we need to configure trigger for our DB Stream.
-Our trigger will be Lambda function which was bootstrapped initially, it's called `send-to-sns`.
+Our trigger will be Lambda function which was bootstrapped initially, it's called `reactToDynamo`.

 ![Choose name](/images/sns/react-on-changes/dynamodb-stream-trigger.png)